Financial-Times/content-k8s-provisioner/README.md

 1. Test upgrading a simple cluster to the new version
     1. Provision a new cluster using the `master` version of the provisioner.
 Use the same `CLUSTER_ENVIRONMENT=prov`
     1. Update the cluster with the new version of the provisioner
-    1. Validate that after the upgrade everyghing works (nodes, kube-system namespace pods)
+    1. Validate that after the upgrade everything works (nodes, kube-system namespace pods)
 1. Test upgrading a replica of a delivery cluster
     1. Provision a new cluster using the `master` version of the provisioner.
 Use `CLUSTER_ENVIRONMENT=delivery`
     1. Go through the [restore procedure](##restore-k8s-config).
 Use as source cluster the `upp-uptst-delivery-eu` cluster